Guide to Work, Study, Travel and Living Abroad

 • Any valid foreign driver’s license which contains an identity photograph is acceptable.
 If yours does not conform to this, it is best to get an IDP.

-• When asking for directions, do not be surprised when told to “go to the next robot.”
-No, you are not in outer space, a “robot” is the unique South Africanism for a traffic light!
+• When asking for directions, do not be surprised when told to "go to the next robot."
+No, you are not in outer space.
+A "robot" is the unique South Africanism for a traffic light!

 4) Domestic Air Travel

-Considering the vast distances between cities, this is probably the most convenient option for the traveler on a tight schedule, with the possibility of picking up a rental car at any airport.
+Considering the vast distances between cities, this is the most convenient option for the traveler on a tight schedule, with the possibility of picking up a rental car at any airport.

 Apart from South African Airlines, the following airlines operate in and around South Africa.
 Shop around for the best fares: